-While anxiety is a normal emotional response to stress, anxiety disorders are psychiatric illnesses characterized by constant and overwhelming worry or fear.
+While anxiety is a normal emotional response to stress, anxiety disorders are mental disorders characterized by persistent, overwhelming worry or fear.
 Anxiety types and their symptoms can include:

-- Phobia – This is an intense fear of a specific situation or object that may lead to avoidance of everyday activities.
+- Specific phobia – This is an intense fear of a specific situation or object that may lead to avoidance of important or necessary activities.

-- Panic disorder – In this condition, feelings of intense fear strike suddenly and regularly, without warning.
-Physical symptoms like irregular heartbeats, muscle tightness, shortness of breath and sweating often occur.
+- Panic disorder – In this disorder, feelings of intense fear strike suddenly and regularly, without warning.
+Physical symptoms like irregular heartbeats, muscle tightness, shortness of breath and sweating, among other symptoms, often occur.

 Hear more about ways to recognize anxiety and help your child cope.

 Your child's doctor or therapist may recommend a form of talk therapy called cognitive behavioral therapy (CBT) to help your child figure out ways to think and act in situations that normally cause anxiety.
 CBT focuses on identifying negative thought patterns and changing these thoughts to reflect positivity.
 Your child's doctor may also recommend individual psychotherapy, parent guidance sessions, group psychotherapy (with other children) or school-based counseling, depending on your child's needs.

 The doctor or therapist may recommend physical activities and mental strategies to ease anxiety.
 Physical activities that can help calm anxiety in children include:

 - Using grounding techniques like noticing something you can see, hear, smell, touch and taste

 - Going to a safe space in your home to engage in a relaxing activity, like reading or drawing